 British baritone Damian Thantrey made his Royal Opera debut in 2005 as Marullo (Rigoletto).
 In 2011 he created the role of Deputy Mayor of Mexia in the world premiere of Anna Nicole and has since returned to sing Fawaz (Cities of Salt).
-Other work at the Royal Opera House includes singing in the world premiere of Wayne McGregor's SUM (ROH2) in 2012 in the Linbury Studio Theatre.
+Other work at the Royal Opera House includes singing in the world premiere of Wayne McGregor and Max Richter’s SUM (ROH2) in 2012 in the Linbury Studio Theatre.

 Thantrey works extensively in contemporary music and has sung in the premieres of more than thirty works.